Interlibrary Loan Services

 Ordering Interlibrary Loans

 A journal article or book request form must be filled out for each request.
 Lists from literature searches or bibliographies cannot be accepted.
-The forms are available through the library’s online library system.
+The forms are available through ILLiad.
 Only registered library users, who have interlibrary loan privileges, will be able to use the forms.

 Interlibrary Loan Turnaround Time

 Regular Service.
-Most photocopies that are requested are received in 3 to 10 days, depending on availability, source, and speed of the mail.
+Most articles are received in 1 to 10 working days, depending on availability, source, and supplying library.
 The turnaround time for receiving a book or journal may be longer, depending on the method of delivery used by the lending library.

+- Non-UT patrons: $10, add $10 for Rush Service.
 Some items (e.g., dissertations, patents, or ERIC documents) must be obtained through commercial sources and are more expensive than regular interlibrary loans.
-Charges include the amount billed by the supplier plus a $5 surcharge.
+Charges include the amount billed by the supplier plus a $10 surcharge.

 Method of Payment for Interlibrary Loans